denko-rb/denko-piboard/README.md

     board = Denko::PiBoard.new
   ```

 2. Update GPIO/pin numbers as needed.
-Raspberry Pi pinouts can be found [here](https://pinout.xyz/).

 3. Give I2C or SPI device details to `Denko::PiBoard.new` as needed.
-For example, if you want the `PiBoard` instance to use `/dev/i2c-2`, and the SDA pin for that device is GPIO 29, initialize as follows:
+For example, if you want the `PiBoard` instance to use `/dev/i2c-2`, and the `SDA` pin for that device is `GPIO29`, initialize as follows:
   ```
     board = Denko::Board.new(i2c_devices: [{index: 2, sda: 29}])
   ```
   See I2C and SPI examples for more info.

 **Note:** Currently this gem, and the main `denko` gem, only support 1 each of I2C and SPI hardware devices.
-Support for multiples is planned.

-**Note:** Not all features from all examples in the main gem are implemented yet, nor can be implemented.
-See [Features](#features) below.
+**Note:** Not everything in the main gem is implemented yet, nor can be implemented.
+See [Features](#features).

 ### Dependencies